rapka/request-again/README.md

 A cache will be created automatically when you require the module with the following default settings:

-* ``stdTTL: 0``.
-This is the maximum time (in seconds) which an object will be stored in the cache before new data is requested from the external API.
-The default is 0, which indicates ``unlimited`` TTL.
+* ``max: 10``.
+This is the maximum size (number of objects) held by the cache.
+If the maximum is exceeded, the least-recently-used object will be kicked from the cache.
-* `checkperiod: 600``.
-The period (in seconds) used to determine the automatic delete check interval.
-Setting this to 0 means there will be no periodic check.
+* ``maxAge: 60000``.
+This is the maximum time (in milliseconds) which an object will be stored in the cache before new data is requested from the external API.
+The default is 1 minute.

 You can override the default settings:

     request.enableCache({
-      stdTTL: 60,
+      max: 50,
-      checkperiod: 120
+      maxAge: 20000
     });

 ## How It Works